Chicken and Shrimp Jambalaya Dip

 • Bake for 20-25 minutes or until heated through and bubbly.

-• Serve with chips and vegetables for dipping.
+• Serve with tortilla chips or vegetables for dipping.

 Notes